dragonwei98/data-concentrator-data-service/docs/Installation.md

 - Important here is to create the appropriate metadata topic.
 - The connection status changes automatically to green if its correctly configured.

+Create your custom Adapter for Edge Device Energy 1(docs/graphics/data_service_Step1.png)

+Create your custom Adapter for Edge Device Energy 2(docs/graphics/data_service_step_2.png)

+Save the connection and return to the main page(docs/graphics/data_service_step_3.png)

+Check the datatransfer with preview data(docs/graphics/data_service_step_4.png)

 ### Setup Performance Insight

-The same Asset structure is visible in Performance Insight Finish the example by creating your Dashboard
+The same Asset structure is visible in Performance Insight Finish the example by creating your Dashboard(docs/graphics/performance_insight_step1.png)